Kelsey Cottrell: World Championships

+In 2023, she won the mixed pairs gold with Aron Sherriff at the 2023 World Bowls Indoor Championships.

 Commonwealth Games

 Cottrell competed in the 2010 Commonwealth Games where she won a bronze medal in the singles.
 Four years later she won a silver in the triples at the 2014 Commonwealth Games.

 Cottrell was part of the Australian team for the 2018 Commonwealth Games on the Gold Coast in Queensland where she claimed another gold medal in the Fours with Krizanic, Scott and Van Asch once again.

 She was a batonbearer for the 2022 Commonwealth Games Queen's Baton Relay when the baton came to Broadbeach Bowls Club in Gold Coast in March 2022.

 International

 Cottrell has won nine medals at the Asia Pacific Bowls Championships.
 The medal haul includes four gold medals, the latest at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland.
 Cottrell has won the Hong Kong International Bowls Classic pairs title three times, twice with Julie Keegan (2009, 2010) and once with Carla Odgers (2013).